cloudnative-pg/cloudnative-pg/docs/src/controller.md

 This behavior is specific to PostgreSQL and is not implemented in the `StatefulSet` controller - the latter not being application specific.

-The `StatefulSet` would just recreate the missing PVC and a new Pod for it after the user drops one of the two PVCs and the corresponding Pod, leading to a corrupted PostgreSQL instance.
+After the user drops a PVC, the `StatefulSet` would just recreate it, leading to a corrupted PostgreSQL instance.

-CloudNativePG would instead classify the remaining Pod as unusable and start creating a new pair of PVCs for another instance to join the cluster correctly.
+CloudNativePG would instead classify the remaining PVC as unusable, and start creating a new pair of PVCs for another instance to join the cluster correctly.